dtmf7133/IntranetLo/README.md

 # IntranetLo
 An Intranet simplified to an XSLT pair of files - GPL

-Just copy all the project files filling in the xml data with your projects data, for every folder.
+Just copy all the project files filling in the xml data with your file data, for every folder.